DonghaoWu/MERN-Doc-V1/README-Folder/USER-API(part2-5)/3-Get-User-ByToken.md

 - jsonwebtoken (new)

 ### `Brief Contents & codes position`
-- *4.1 Create a middleware call auth `./middleware/auth.js`
+- *4.1 Create a middleware call 'auth' `./middleware/auth.js`
 - *4.2 Create a auth routh, `../api/auth.js`

 ### `Step1: What do you get in the last part?`